 - 01423 724028

-Philippa has practiced almost exclusively in the health and social care sector for over 16 years.
+Philippa has practised almost exclusively in the health and social care sector for over 20 years.

-In respect of social care, Philippa has provided advice and support to varied providers ranging from care home groups challenging local authority fee setting processes to the successful resistance of a safeguarding and fraud investigation into alleged mis-use of client monies.
-She also led a successful challenge to the Care Quality Commission on behalf of an independent living social care provider to the conduct of an inspector and the quality of the report itself, which resulted in a re-inspection by the CQC and a re-grading from “inadequate” to “good” for the provider.
+Philippa is head of the social care team and provides advice and support to varied providers ranging from care home groups challenging local authority fee setting processes to the successful resistance of a safeguarding and fraud investigation into alleged mis-use of client monies.

 Philippa also has an interest in data protection and freedom of information matters which continue to be hot topics particularly in respect of the private and NHS mix of healthcare services.
 She has provided training to front line staff in a large charity on data security.

 Philippa has previously specialised in advising primarily former PCTs and now NHS England in performers list and contractual matters impacting on the four contractor groups of GPs, dentists, opticians and pharmacists.
 Her extensive knowledge gained in this sector also enables her to offer candid and proactive advice to individual practitioners on the approach likely to be taken by NHS England to their particular situation to aide a realistic and swift conclusion to a situation.
-These skills will now also be transferred to supporting CCGs under co-commissioning.
+Philippa then transferred these skills to supporting CCGs under co-commissioning.